KGade45/Wordle/README.md

 # Wordle iOS

-A simple iOS clone of the popular Wordle game, built in Swift with UIKit.
+A simple iOS version of the popular Wordle game, built in Swift with UIKit.
 Guess the hidden word in 6 tries and get instant feedback through colored tiles.

 https://github.com/user-attachments/assets/dd433601-3f08-4113-b5c5-721405c1301b